Harvey Weinstein found guilty of rape in Los Angeles trial

 Weinstein beat four other felony charges before the trial even ended when prosecutors said a woman he was charged with raping twice and sexually assaulting twice would not appear to testify.
 They declined to give a reason.
 Judge Lisa Lench dismissed those charges.

 Weinstein’s latest conviction hands a victory to victims of sexual misconduct of famous men in the wake of some legal setbacks, including the dismissal of Bill Cosby’s conviction last year.
-The rape trial of “That ’70s Show” actor Danny Masterson, held simultaneously and just down the hall from Weinstein’s, ended in a mistrial last week.
+The rape trial of “That ’70s Show” actor Danny Masterson, held simultaneously and just down the hall from Weinstein’s, ended in a mistrial.
 And actor Kevin Spacey was victorious at a sexual battery civil trial in New York last month.

 Weinstein’s New York conviction survived an initial appeal, but the case is set to be heard by the state’s highest court next year.
 The California conviction, also likely to be appealed, means he will not walk free even if the East Coast conviction is thrown out.